 This keyword is used to define a cutting plane trough elements to visualize internal results (see Figure 4).
-The plane is defined by picking three nodes or points.
-The menu option "Show Elements With Light" will display the whole model again and will delete the plane.
+The plane is defined either by picking three nodes (select with key "n") or points (select with key "p"), or, in case a dataset-entity of a vector was already selected, by just one node (select with key "v").
+The cutting plane is then determined by the direction of the vector (displacements, worstPS..).
+Be aware of the key "u" (undo) to return to the un-cutted structure.
 See also "cut" for the command-line function.